DevExpress-Examples/maui-sign-pdf-files/CS/3-Draw_a_Custom_Signature/README.md

 After that, you can use the [PdfDocumentProcessor.LoadDocument](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor.LoadDocument.overloads) method to open the PDF file.

-This project calls the [PdfAcroFormFacade.GetFields](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfAcroFormFacade.GetFields) method to find all the PDF file fields.
-Once the fields are found, use the [PdfFormFieldFacade.Type](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfFormFieldFacade.Type) property to get only signature fields.
-The project signs the first found signature field.
+This project uses the following members to find the first available signature field:

+* The [PdfAcroFormFacade.GetFields](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfAcroFormFacade.GetFields) method finds all fields in the PDF file.
+* The [PdfFormFieldFacade.Type](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfFormFieldFacade.Type) property helps locate signature fields.

 The [PDFSignatureBuilder](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfSignatureBuilder) class stores the following information about the signature: